 If you bring your own generator remember that you have an obligation to ensure that it’s used in a safe manner and that anyone you allow to use it should be trained in it’s safe fueling and operation.
-Hot generators and flammable vapors are an easy way to endanger lives, so if a Fire Safety Team member tells you the location of your generator or fuel depot is not acceptable, please don’t argue…just comply.
+Hot generators and flammable vapors are an easy way to endanger lives, so if a Fire Safety Team member or producer tells you the location of your generator or fuel depot is not acceptable, please don’t argue…just comply.
 Failure to conform to any of these rules can lead to your generator being shut down for the duration of the event.

 - ALL generators must have an accompanying appropriate fire extinguisher (for most folks this will be an ABC fire extinguisher) of sufficient size and ready to use.